 The Hill start assist system may not operate on slight grades.
 Also, the Hill start assist system does not operate in the following cases.

 - when starting backward facing uphill

 - when starting forward facing downhill

 - while the parking brake is applied

 - while the ignition switch is in the "ACC" or "LOCK"/"OFF" position

-- while the Hill start assist warning light/
+- while the Hill Holder indicator light is